stolostron/multicloud-operators-foundation/docs/view/managedClusterView.md

 In `status` section:

 - `conditions` includes only one condition type `Processing`.
 The status is `True` when it is successful to retrieve resource.
 Otherwise, the status is `False` if it is fail to retrieve the resource, and the reason is the failure details.
-- `result` shows the result retrieved from the spoke cluster.
+- `result` shows the result retrieved from the managed cluster.